Function Registration and Tracing

 This notably describes one limitation of tracing: tracing only works if the expression being traced is composed of already registered functions.
 If unregistered functions, such as calls to C code, are used, then the tracing process will error.

 However, we note that symbolic tracing by definition does not guarantee that the exact choices.
-The symbolic expressions may re-distribute the arithmatic, simplify out expressions, or do other modifications.
+The symbolic expressions may re-distribute the arithmetic, simplify out expressions, or do other modifications.
 Thus if this function is function is sensitive to numerical details in its calculation, one would not want to trace the function and thus would instead register it as a new primitive function.

 For the symbolic system to be as powerful in its manipulations as possible, it is recommended that the registration of functions be minimized to the simplest possible set, and thus registration should only be used when necessary.
 This is because any code within a registered function is treated as a blackbox imperative code that cannot be manipulated, thus decreasing the potential for simplifications.